luvtorn/luvtorn/README.md

-# Hi there! 👋 I'm Mikołaj Germanenka
+# Hi there! 👋 I'm Mikołaj

 I'm an 18-year-old junior front-end developer from Poznan, Poland.
 Passionate about creating beautiful, responsive web applications with HTML, CSS, JavaScript, and React.